 But that is not what Reconstructing Reality is about either, it is really about the question of how that event and its discovery have influenced Wong’s perception of reality.
 As we hear her voice recounting her search, we see a host of images from cartoons, feature films, and video games.
 At first sight the pop culture images seem to clash with the personal story, but in fact they are very close to Wong’s attempts to form a picture of what happened.

 She tells me, for example, that she tried to find out what sort of pistol was used to kill her father.
 But that information did not help her to imagine the shooting, whereas the films she had seen did.
 By borrowing images from the films, she got much closer to what was going on in her head.

 Although Chinese culture plays a major role in much of Wong’s work, she should not be seen as an (emigrant) artist ‘opening up’ her country of origin for a western audience.
 Her main theme is understanding, and it feels natural for her to take subjects that are close to her as her starting point.

-As this article is being written, she is working on a new project with Javaherian, Leftover Women.
-The title is a reference to highly educated Chinese women who are over twenty-five and still single.
+As this article is being written, she is working on a new project with Javaherian, Marriage Matters.
+The working title was Leftover Women, a reference to highly educated Chinese women who are over twenty-five and still single.
 Due to the one child policy there are now more men than women in China, and the many single men in the countryside are the source of a major problem of aggression.
 The government is trying to solve it, to some extent, by persuading the ‘leftover women’ to marry.

 With this project Wong shows very clearly how propaganda shapes reality.
 An ideal image is circulated that has real consequences: worried family members, for example, or Chinese women who end up emigrating to avoid an unwanted marriage.
-Leftover Women is typical of Wong’s oeuvre, with which she recognisably demonstrates how terribly closely reality and representation are linked.
+Marriage Matters is typical of Wong’s oeuvre, with which she recognisably demonstrates how terribly closely reality and representation are linked.